Renovating and furnishing your hdb flat can be costly for many Singaporeans.

 Assuming that these are the estimates, in total, the entire cost of renovating and furnishing a new HDB flat is expected to cost $71,000 on average.

-Thus, I put together this post on the 10 Lessons I’ve Learnt When Renovating My First HDB flat.
+To help other Singaporeans, I put together this post on the 10 Lessons I’ve Learnt When Renovating My HDB flat.
 If you’re renovating your own flat for the first time, I hope that these lessons would be useful for you.

 Through these tips, you’d learn how to save cost during the renovation process and also in the long term.